 After losing her partner of nearly eighteen years to cancer in 2018, Cecilia found solace through a new chapter in her work… “As we went through Michael’s clothing, amazingly my children and I felt almost as if he was there with us.
 I instantly wanted to help others experiencing loss to be able to carry comfort like this along with them, through my fabric jewelry.”

-Creating attractive custom necklaces to honor people, places, and relationships are the mission behind Ceci Leibovitz’s Jewelry.
+Creating attractive custom necklaces to honor people, places, and relationships is the mission behind Ceci Leibovitz’s Jewelry.
 A mission that I think all of us can support!

 I caught up with Ceci in her Vermont studio to ask her a couple questions about her love of textiles, her creative process and a day in the life of running a small business.